blabla1337/skf-flask/skf/markdown/code_examples/php/7-code_example--X_path_query--.md

 				/*
-				Assuming that you used the encoder function also for adding users, it will now retrieve the user O'reily from the query
+				Assuming that you used the encoder function also for adding users, it will now retrieve the user O'Reilly from the query
 				*/

 				$queryResult = $xpathvar->query('//lemonade[@supplier="'.$return.'"]/price');